 - Self-centering drill bit

 - Stud finder

 - Utility knife

 - Wood glue

-If you have to dig through a mountain of clothes to find your favorite sweatshirt, it’s time to take on that messy closet.
+If you have to dig through a mountain of clothes to find your favorite sweatshirt, it’s time to organize your closet.
 This DIY built-in system organizes your closet with a shelf, drawer, and hanging space for your clothes, shoes, and accessories.
-Buying a closet system like this would cost you at least $500, but you can build this one for about half that.
+This closet system is designed to help eliminate clutter.
+It would cost you hundreds of dollars to buy one of these at the home improvement store, but you can build this one for a lot less.

 Project step-by-step (12)